Skip to main content

 Last updated: May 6, 2026 Scope: United States federal income tax rules for older adults, retirees, caregivers, and adult children helping a parent.
 State income tax rules can differ.
 Many older adults assume that once they retire, Social Security stops being a tax issue.
 That is not always true.
 At the federal level, part of … Read more

-How to Apply for Social Security (2026 Guide)
+How to Apply for Social Security in 2026

-Last verified: April 8, 2026 Who this guide is for: Married seniors, widows, widowers, divorced older adults, caregivers, and adult children helping a parent understand family-based Social Security benefits.
-Important: GrantsForSeniors.org is an independent informational site.
-We are not the Social Security Administration, and SSA makes the final decision on every claim.
-Quick answer: Social … Read more
+Last updated: May 27, 2026 Who this guide is for: Seniors, widows, widowers, divorced older adults, family caregivers, and adult children helping a parent compare Social Security family benefits.
+Bottom line: Social Security spouse benefits and survivor benefits are not the same.
+A spouse or divorced spouse benefit is based on a living worker.
+A … Read more

 SSI for Seniors and Supplemental Security Income in 2026